pyruskimo/G4-Test/miniproject.md

 ## Remote
 Remote allows us to collaborate with others.
+It is responsible for syncing changes.
+It also records changes made through the git remote command and are used in conjunction with the git fetch, git push, and git pull commands.

       Remote Add / Remove / Show
 Status
 Master Branch